heristop/heristop.github.io/src/content/blog/2025-09-10-mcp-design-system-carrefour-marcel.md

 get_guidelines({ guideline: "anti-hallucination" })

 // Returns:
-"MANDATORY: Always call get_component_details before using ANY component
-FORBIDDEN: Using a component without verification
-CRITICAL: Only use what exists, never guess"
+"MANDATORY: Always call get_component_details before using ANY component" "FORBIDDEN: Using a component without verification" "CRITICAL: Only use what exists, never guess"
 ```

 This rule is so important that AI assistants are instructed to ALWAYS verify before generating code.
 The anti-hallucination guideline contains: